EuracBiomedicalResearch/DigitalSpiralography/README.rst

 * Add a new checkbox "Blood drawn on drawing arm" after finishing the recording and in the recorded data to reflect our new workflow.
 * An image of the spiral is now shown after performing a recording.
+* The name/id of the operator is now requested for each recording.

 1.1: